TheSantacloud/dotfiles/README.md

 ## TODO
 - [ ] find a way to securly get my ssh key in order to clone stuff from GitHub
-- [ ] login to chrome as my user automatically
+- [ ] login to the browser as my user automatically
 - [ ] fugitive - bind <leader>< and <leader>> to accept left or right